-The Company's consolidated financial statements as at 31 December 2012 and for the year then ended have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The Company has a comprehensive loss of \$6,526,334 for the year ended 31 December 2012 (31 December 2011 - \$4,528,568) and has working capital of \$4,394,985 at 31 December 2012 (31 December 2011 - \$5,750,646 and 1 January 2011 - \$2,686,037).
+The Company's consolidated financial statements as at 31 December 2013 and for the year then ended have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
+The Company has a comprehensive income of \$438,675 for the year ended 31 December 2013 (31 December 2012 - \$6,526,334 comprehensive loss) and has working capital of \$672,514 at 31 December 2013 (31 December 2013 (31 December 2012 - \$4,394,985).

-The Company had cash and cash equivalents of \$4,750,282 at 31 December 2012 (31 December 2011 - \$6,529,149, 31 January 2011 - \$4,818,038), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
-If the Company will need to curtail operations, liquidate assets, seek additional capital on less favourable terms and/or pursue other remedial measures or cease operations.
+The Company had cash and cash equivalents of \$765,530 at 31 December 2013 (31 December 2012 - \$4,750,282), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
+If the Company is unable to raise additional capital in the immediate future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favourable terms and/or pursue other remedial measures or cease operations.
+Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.